CoWhat is Breakthrough Houston?

 Where is the application to become a School Year Program teacher?

-The 2018-2019 School Year Program Volunteer Teacher Application is currently closed.
+The 2020-2021 School Year Program Volunteer Teacher Application is now open!
+Apply here.
 For more information about the Breakthrough Houston School Year Program, CLICK HERE.

 What are the hours?

-Summer teachers are at school from 7:30AM until 6:00PM.
-Teachers also take work home, like grading papers, preparing lesson plans, and drafting quizzes.
+Summer teachers begin their day at 7:30AM.
+The day concludes anywhere from 5:00PM to 6:00PM.
+Additionally, teachers are responsible for work at home that includes grading, preparing lesson plans, and drafting quizzes.
 School Year Program teachers have two Saturday orientation sessions at St. John’s School from 8:00AM until noon for each.

 If I do not live in Houston, are there options for living arrangements over the summer?